Lee Vandervis

+Early life and career

 Lee Vandervis was born in 1955 in Balclutha.
 He is the second son of Dutch immigrant parents.
 Vandervis received a BA in Philosophy from the University of Otago, and has worked as a music technician.
 In the mid 1970s he went to the United Kingdom and worked as an acoustic engineer for Midas Audio.
 In 1981, Vandervis returned to Dunedin and set up Vandervision Lighting Audio and Video in the early 1980s.

 Politics

 At the 1984 New Zealand general election Vandervis stood for Bob Jones' New Zealand Party in the Dunedin North electorate.
 He polled in third place.

-2004–2013 terms
+2004–2007 and 2010–2013 terms

 In 2004 Vandervis successfully stood for the Dunedin City as a Council councillor and ran unsuccessfully for Mayor coming third with 9.1% of the vote.
 In the 2007 election he stood on a platform opposing then proposed replacement stadium for Carisbrook.
 He was defeated both as a councillor (by a margin of four votes after the counting of the special votes), as well as a mayoral candidate.
 He came second after the incumbent, Peter Chin, but only gained 17% of the votes.
 During the 2010 election campaign one of his volunteers installing an election hoarding pierced an 11 kV cable near Mosgiel causing a power outage to 747 consumers.
 The site had been designated for hoarding by the Council, but no mention of the presence of the cable had been made; the volunteer was unharmed.
 Vandervis was again third in the Mayoral race with 15.2% of the vote.
 He was re-elected as a Councillor.

 Vandervis served as the Chair of the Dunedin City Council Heritage Fund and the Heritage Buildings Re-use Committee.He resigned from that role on 22 September 2020.
 He is also on the Board of the Otago Settlers Museum.

 Vandervis states that he is focused on challenging misrepresented projects and bureaucratic waste.
 At times he is controversial.
 His criticism of Community Board's being a waste of time raised their ire.
 He has also had clashes over bus shelters, criticised Council's financial management – especially the $480,000 bailout of the Otago Rugby Union, and faced criticism over his suggestion that Christchurch's earthquake rebuild could be shifted to Dunedin.

 Vandervis has suggested that Christchurch's proposed stadium would be a waste of money.
 His comments were based on his experience with Dunedin's Forsyth Barr Stadium.
 Vandervis supports the rebuild of the Christchurch Cathedral, which was partially destroyed in the earthquakes.